Chef Blogs

 Nodes must send their run data to Chef Automate through the Chef server.
 To enable this functionality, you must perform the following steps:

-All messages sent to Chef Automate are performed over HTTP and are authenticated with a pre-shared key called a token.
-Every Chef Automate installation configures a token by default, but we strongly recommend creating your own.
+All messages sent to Chef Automate are performed over HTTP and authenticated with a pre-shared key called a token.
+While every Chef Automate installation configures a token by default, we strongly recommend creating your own.

 Create a new token from Automate UI.